blackgirlbytes/copilot-todo-list/README.md

 * a running Next.js application
 * a devcontainer that installs CodeTour, Simple browser tab and GitHub Copilot when the Codespace is created
 * a CodeTour to guide the developer through using GitHub Copilot to develop a client-side to do list application.
+## To complete this tutorial, you will need
+* Access to GitHub Copilot
 ## How does this work?
 The CodeTour prompts developers to write comments and lines of code that trigger GitHub Copilot to generate code to create a to do list app.